JadeCong/JadeCong.github.io/contents/about/example-about.md

 excerpt_separator:
 ---

-## Example Research
+## Example About

-Example research is a page-type post related to research which will be published.
+Example About Post.